 He evidently moved to McMinn County, Tennessee very shortly thereafter.
 The first four children, all born by 1822, give their birth place as North Carolina in later censuses, while the rest of the children, born 1824 and after, give Tennessee as their birth state.
 The family legend is that Solomon moved to Tennessee about 1825 with his widowed mother and younger sister Mary.
 What facts we can find seem to fit this legend.

-In 1830, Millie Hester Hayes’ uncle Benjamin died without children of his own, leaving his considerable estate to his numerous siblings, nieces, and nephews.
+In 1830, Millie Hester Hayes’ uncle Benjamin Hester died without children of his own, leaving his considerable estate to his numerous siblings, nieces, and nephews.
 Millie inherited an interest in that estate.
-On 26 June 1841, Solomon Hayes and his wife Mildred (“one of the daughters of Francis Hester dec’d and on of the heirs, legatees and distributees of the late Benjamin Hester dec’d under his will”) of Bradley County sold their one-eighth interest in a tract of land in Granville County, formerly owned by Millie’s uncle Benjamin Hester, to David J. Young for $267.6 On 24 November 1842, Solomon and Millie sold their remaining interest in the estate of Benjamin Hester to Young for $1,182.91.7 The next year, on 21 June 1843, they appointed David J. Young their attorney in Granville County to pursue an accounting of Benjamin Hester’s estate.8 Solomon Hayes signed his name to all three documents, while Milly signed by her mark.
+On 26 June 1841, Solomon Hayes and his wife Mildred “one of the daughters of Francis Hester dec’d and on of the heirs, legatees and distributees of the late Benjamin Hester dec’d under his will” of Bradley County sold their one-eighth interest in a tract of land in Granville County, formerly owned by Millie’s uncle Benjamin Hester, to David J. Young for $267.8 On 24 November 1842, Solomon and Millie sold their remaining interest in the estate of Benjamin Hester to Young for $1,182.91.9 The next year, on 21 June 1843, they appointed David J. Young their attorney in Granville County to pursue an accounting of Benjamin Hester’s estate.10 Solomon Hayes signed his name to all three documents, while Milly signed by her mark.

 Solomon Hayes, his mother and sister, and several sons-in-law probably came to Texas together, along with several other residents of McMinn and Bradley counties.
-Descendants believed that his sons William and James came to Texas in 1846 or1847.9 Solomon Hayes and several members of his family also appear in the undated minutes of the Snow Hill Baptist Church in the 1840s.10 Most of what follows was obtained from elderly descendants in the 1970s.
+Descendants believed that his sons William and James were in Texas as early as 1846 or1847.11 That seems accurate given the birth states of the various children in later censuses.
+The unfortunate total destruction of the Titus County courthouse in 1895 leaves us with few records.
+However, we do know that his son William Hayes was clerk of the church at Snow Hill in March 1848.12 Solomon Hayes and several members of his family also appear in the minutes of the Snow Hill Baptist Church which are undated but cover the period 1844 to 1852.13 Most of what follows was obtained from elderly descendants in the 1970s.

 Solomon Hayes was said to have bought land in the Snow Hill community of Titus County from James Francis Box.
 He is listed next door to Box, in Snow Hill, in the 1850 census.
 The household includes Solomon (age 52), Millie (45), and the three youngest daughters below.
 His sons-in-law (with one exception) are nearby.
 His mother is not in the household, but the Snow Hill church minutes include a pre-1850 reference to “Elizabeth Hays, dead” indicating she came to Texas with her son.

-An 1947 letter from William Breckenridge Witt to Mary Lou Witt mentions this family:13
+An 1947 letter from William Breckenridge Witt to Mary Lou Witt mentions this family:16

 …the [William Witt] family moved from North Carolina to East Tennessee where my father married Lizzie Hayes…your great grandmother, Lizzie Hayes, was also born in East Tennessee.
 There were ten children in her family.
 Two boys and eight girls.
 Her people came from Ireland and her father’s name was Solomon Hayes and his wife was named Mary.
 The children’s names are as follows: Aunt Emm Massy, Uncle William Hayes.
 Two of the girls married Hendersons.
 Uncle Jim comes next.
 I don’t know the others as they did not come to Texas.
 I forgot to mention Aunt Judy Butler.
 She was the oldest.